800 mg/150 mg/200 mg/10 mg film-coated tabletsPRESCRIBING INFORMATION

 Symtuza not studied; interactions identified in studies with individual components.
 Refer to the SmPC for full details before initiating therapy.
 See contraindications above.
 Do not use: voriconazole (unless positive benefit risk ratio).
-Not recommended: rifabutin, rifapentine, oxcarbazepine, efavirenz, bosentan, boceprevir, apixaban, dabigatran etexilate, rivaroxaban, everolimus, budesonide, fluticasone, simeprevir, salmeterol, tadalafil (for pulmonary arterial hypertension).
+Not recommended: rifabutin, rifapentine, oxcarbazepine, efavirenz, bosentan, apixaban, edoxaban, rivaroxaban, irinotecan, everolimus, budesonide, fluticasone, glecaprevir/pibrentasvir, salmeterol, tadalafil (for pulmonary arterial hypertension), clopidrogel.
 Use with caution: systemic dexamethasone, clarithromycin, artemether/lumefantrine, dasatinib, nilotinib, vinblastine, vincristine, sildenafil, vardenafil, tadalafil (erectile dysfunction).
 Therapeutic drug monitoring advised: disopyramide, flecainide, mexiletine, propafenone, systemic lidocaine, ciclosporin, sirolimus, tacrolimus.
-Clinical monitoring recommended &/or dose adjustment: alfentanil, digoxin, warfarin (monitor INR), clonazepam, paroxetine, sertraline, amitriptyline, desipramine, imipramine, nortriptyline, trazodone, metformin, clotrimazole, fluconazole, itraconazole, isavuconazole, posaconazole, colchicine (patients with normal renal/hepatic function), perphenazine, risperidone, thioridazine, carvedilol, metoprolol, timolol, amlodipine, diltiazem, felodipine, nicardipine, nifedipine, verapamil, prednisone, atorvastatin, fluvastatin, pitavastatin, pravastatin, rosuvastatin, methadone, buprenorphine/naloxone, fentanyl, oxycodone, tramadol, buspirone, clorazepate, diazepam, estazolam, flurazepam, parenteral midazolam, zolpidem, hormone replacement therapy (with oestrogen), drospirenone-containing product.
+Clinical monitoring recommended &/or dose adjustment: alfentanil, digoxin, warfarin (monitor INR), clonazepam, paroxetine, sertraline, amitriptyline, desipramine, imipramine, nortriptyline, trazodone, metformin, clotrimazole, fluconazole, itraconazole, isavuconazole, posaconazole, colchicine (patients with normal renal/hepatic function), fesoterodine, solifenacin, perphenazine, risperidone, thioridazine, carvedilol, metoprolol, timolol, amlodipine, diltiazem, felodipine, nicardipine, nifedipine, verapamil, prednisone, atorvastatin, fluvastatin, pitavastatin, pravastatin, rosuvastatin, methadone, buprenorphine/naloxone, fentanyl, oxycodone, tramadol, buspirone, clorazepate, diazepam, estazolam, flurazepam, parenteral midazolam, zolpidem, hormone replacement therapy (with oestrogen), drospirenone-containing product.
 No dosing recommendations: oral contraceptives - alternative or additional contraceptive measures required.

 Refer to SmPC for full details of interactions.